Examples

 * **Examples README (canonical):** [github.com/revenium/revenium-python-sdk/blob/main/examples/agentic\_outcomes/README.md](https://github.com/revenium/revenium-python-sdk/blob/main/examples/agentic_outcomes/README.md)

-* **Shared runtime (used by all three scenarios):** [common.py](https://github.com/revenium/revenium-python-sdk/blob/main/examples/agentic_outcomes/common.py)
+* **Shared runtime (used by all three scenarios):** [examples/agentic\_outcomes/ directory](https://github.com/revenium/revenium-python-sdk/tree/main/examples/agentic_outcomes)

 ```bash